 Archivio Luigi Pericle

-As part of the residency the artists will have access to the work, studies and thought of Luigi Pericle and the artistic-intellectual movements linked to Theosophy, Monte Verità and Eranos as decisive places and movements for the development of modern arts.
+As part of the residency the artist will have access to the work, studies and thought of Luigi Pericle and the artistic-intellectual movements linked to Theosophy, Monte Verità and Eranos as decisive places and movements for the development of modern arts.
 The artists will also have access to Luigi Pericle's paintings and graphics, the esoteric library and the archives of the Archivio Luigi Pericle.
 The artists in residence will visit the Monte Verità Foundation, the Municipal Museum of Modern Art, the San Materno Theatre, the Eranos Foundation, the Marguerite Arp Foundation, the Remo Rossi Foundation and much more.
 The stay will be enriched by the collaboration with the Research Centre of the Swiss Theosophical Society.

 The Monte Verità is a place of extraordinary cultural value.
 Built on the remains of the project of the lay theosophical convent Fraternitas (1889) conceived by Alfredo Pioda (1848-1909), Franz Hartmann (1838-1912) and Constance Wachtmeister (1838-1910) - Hartmann and Wachtmeister were close collaborators of H.P.
 Blavatsky (1831-1891) - from 1900 onwards it welcomed a utopian community.
 During the 20th century, few other venues hosted as many innovative personalities as, for example, Rudolf von Laban, a leading figure in modern dance and one of the main exponents of 'free dance'.
 Artists, writers, philosophers, dancers, all attracted by the desire to find like-minded individuals with whom to share a path of artistic and spiritual research.